Louisiana's Purchase / Spanish Opposition

 • November 5, 1805 -

-Near Prescott, OR After a night made sleepless by noisy waterfowl, the expedition heads down the Columbia.
-They pass the large village known today as Cathlapotle and encounter various Indians.
-In eastern Colorado, a Spanish force trying to stop the expedition is attacked.
+After a night made sleepless by noisy waterfowl, the expedition heads down the Columbia.
+They pass the large village known today as Cathlapotle and encounter various Chinookan People.

 • February 12, 1806 -

-Fort Clatsop, Astoria, OR Lewis describes two species of Oregon grape, and three Clatsop dogs are brought as payment for elk meat.
+At Fort Clatsop near present Astoria, Oregon, Lewis describes two species of Oregon grape, and three Clatsop dogs are brought as payment for missing elk meat.
 In Washington City and Madrid, suspicions grow.

 • September 25, 1806 -